 A web content filter for guest WiFi is a mechanism through which organizations can protect their WiFi routers and their guests´ devices from online threats.
-The WiFi filter can also be configured to create a safer browsing environment for guests by blocking access to inappropriate content, and ensure every guest can access the Internet by limiting excessive bandwidth use as required.
+The WiFi filter can also be configured to create a safer browsing environment for guests by blocking access to inappropriate content, which allows businesses to apply to use the ‘Friendly WiFi’ symbol to confirm that they are committed to supporting the need for protecting customers from unsafe and undesirable web content.
+A guest WiFi filer can also be configured to limit excessive bandwidth use by individuals to ensure every guest can access the Internet.

-Although the abilities of a web content filter for guest WiFi might lead you to believe that a high level of expertise is required to install and manage the mechanism, nothing could be further from the truth.
-Implementation takes just a couple of minutes and thereafter the web content filter has a very low maintenance overhead.
+Although the abilities of a web content filter for guest WiFi might lead you to believe that a high level of expertise is required to install and manage the filtering mechanism, nothing could be further from the truth.
+Implementation takes just a couple of minutes and requires no technical knowhow.
+Thereafter, the web content filter has a very low maintenance overhead.
 Furthermore, a web content filter for guest WiFi has no upfront costs and is remarkably inexpensive to operate.

 The Benefits and Risks of Providing WiFi Access